peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

         PeterO.Numbers.EInteger bthis,
         int smallValue);

  Shifts the bits of an arbitrary-precision integer to the right.

-For this operation, the arbitrary-precision integer is treated as a wo's-complement form (see[
+ For this operation, the arbitrary-precision integer is treated as a two's-complement form (see [
          &#x22;Forms of numbers&#x22;
-      ](PeterO.Numbers.EDecimal.md)).
-Thus, for negative values, the arbitrary-precision integer is ign-extended.
+      ](PeterO.Numbers.EDecimal.md) "Forms of numbers"  ).
+Thus, for negative values, the arbitrary-precision integer is sign-extended.  <b>Parameters:</b>

-<b>Parameters:</b>

  * <i>bthis</i>: Another arbitrary-precision integer.

  * <i>smallValue</i>: The parameter  <i>smallValue</i>
  is a 32-bit signed integer.

 <b>Return Value:</b>